All Episodes

 Keep your plan Obamacare fix.

-And I I can't see it, but I wouldn't be surprised at the same time.
+I'll tell you what might happen with this, and I can't see it, but I wouldn't be surprised at the same time.

-You can't find your plan that exists anywhere.
+You can't find your plan.

 They're not going to allow the insurance companies to recreate it.

-This is here we go.
+This is, see, here we go.

-But the very fact that this questions come up, and now it's all on dingy Harry.
+But the very fact that this question's come up, and now it's all on Dingy Harry.

 Will Dingy Harry allow a vote on people being able to keep their current plan?